nicholas-long/blog/content/posts/automatically-tagging-zettelkasten-documents-with-chatgpt.md

 # use a grep pattern to pull out tags to keep output format consistent
 $SCRIPT_DIR/generate-prompt "$1" | gpt --model gpt-3.5-turbo --prompt - | grep -Eo '#[A-Za-z]+' | sed 's/^#//g'
 ```

+# results
+- sometimes it gets creative and adds extra tags that do not exist yet